CheeseCake49/GMD-Project/blog/blog03.md

 ## Code
-###PlayerController
+### PlayerController
-We began by implementing the characte controller.
+We began by implementing the character controller.
 This script handles mouse/look input using Unity’s Input System, locks the cursor, and rotates both the camera and player body:

 ```csharp
 using UnityEngine;